anon-blue/anon.blue/README.txt

                                  cold meatloaf sandwich
                     bgi it goes out . hey! dont touch that!
                         hello                                          is it so important that you need it kept here forever?
-I a m a sweaty mess and I need a shower pbad
+6uhhhhhhhhhI am the kne e der I kneeed thibgas a lot a shower pbad
                 hu?
 WAKE UP TIM, WAKE UP